Developing supplier relationships

-- Measure the cost of quality - find out how much it costs to manufacture a quality product.
+Find out how much it costs to manufacture a quality product.
 Then look at how much poor quality costs - for example, scrap, rework, sorting and processing, warranty and recall costs.

-- Introduce a cost recovery system - agreeing a cost recovery process can boost accountability throughout the supply chain.
+Agreeing a cost recovery process can boost accountability throughout the supply chain.
 It may allow you to recover the cost of poor quality from a supplier, and encourage them to look at and address issues causing poor quality quickly and efficiently.

-- Audit your supplier - agree a procedure to quality check your supplier against non-conformances in manufacturing, quality, service provision, compliance etc. Audits can identify areas for improvement and help you agree corrective actions, response and resolution processes and targets, etc.
+Agree a procedure to quality check your supplier against non-conformances in manufacturing, quality, service provision, compliance etc. Audits can identify areas for improvement and help you agree corrective actions, response and resolution processes and targets, etc.

-- Introduce supplier scorecards - standardised scorecards may give you a way to rate suppliers on performance and benchmark one supplier against another.
+Standardised scorecards may give you a way to rate suppliers on performance and benchmark one supplier against another.
 Scorecards can measure supplier's key performance indicators (KPIs), non-conformance or risks.
 They can help you track improvements or failures in quality over time and identify areas for improvement, as well as agree corrective actions to minimise quality risks in the future.

-- Integrate IT processes - instead of separate financial, quality and operational systems, an integrated enterprise solution can enable communication, collaboration and quality control across the supply chain from procurement to delivery.
+Instead of separate financial, quality and operational systems, an integrated enterprise solution can enable communication, collaboration and quality control across the supply chain from procurement to delivery.